flashxio/FlashX/README.md

-There are main components in the repository: FlashGraph and SAFS.
+There are two main components in the repository: FlashGraph and SAFS.

 FlashGraph
 ===========